North Berkeley Bicycle and Pedestrian Access Improvements

 The Ohlone Greenway is a regionally significant trail spanning over 5 miles of shared-use path in 4 jurisdictions (Berkeley, Albany, El Cerrito and Richmond) in two counties (Alameda and Contra Costa).
 Two segments of the path are adjacent to BART-owned properties currently used as parking lots, as illustrated below.

-The station area itself is very permeable and offers many options for entry/exit for those who drive and park and for those who walk; however, the only infrastructure fully dedicated to cyclists is bike parking in the form of racks and electronic lockers.
+The station area itself is very permeable and offers many options for entry/exit for those who drive and park and for those who walk; however, the only infrastructure fully dedicated to cyclists was bike parking in the form of racks and electronic lockers.

 2020 Overview of BART station area and Ohlone Greenway

-• To reduce congestion in the Ohlone Greenway
+• Reduce congestion in the Ohlone Greenway

-• To improve pedestrian safety and security
+• Improve pedestrian safety and security

-Background
+Background Data

 Visit the Station Profile Study page for additional information.